-- Call the 800# on the front of the card to activate the card using the last four digits of the phone number provided on the application - Follow prompts to create a four-digit Personal Identification Number (PIN), which may be the same number used to activate the card (if desired) - Sign the back of the card before use - Register the new Cardholder Account in Access Online (U.S. Bank's online card management system) to be able to monitor account activity and access statements. - https://access.usbank.com - Enter Organization Short Name lowa and select "Register Online" to be prompted through the set up process. - Provide his/her State of Iowa email address and "enable" notifications to receive monthly statement notices. - See Access Online for Cardholders guide for more instructions.
+- Next, the Cardholder will call the 800# on the back of the card to activate the card using the last four digits provided on the application. - Sign the back of the card before use.

+- Register the new Cardholder Account in Access Online (U.S. Bank's online card management system) to be able to monitor account activity and access statements. - Enter the Organization short name-Iowa-and select "Register Online" to be prompted through the set-up process. - o Provide your email address and "enable" notifications to receive monthly statement notices. - o See Access Online for Cardholders Guide for more instructions.

-Note: All forms must be submitted by the Agency's Pcard Coordinator to Pcard@iowa.gov.
+Note: All forms must be submitted by the Agency's PCard Coordinator to pcard@iowa.gov.